Speakers

 But Jennifer Esty, managing director at Sharp Ahead, thinks that’s a load of rubbish.

-“Literally every time we create a LinkedIn campaign and it tells me that I need a minimum audience size of 50,000, I just swipe that notification away and ignore it,” she says.
+“Every time we create a LinkedIn campaign and it tells me that I need a minimum audience size of 50,000, I just swipe that notification away and ignore it,” she says.
 “It’s asinine, frankly, for a niche B2B company.”

 According to Jennifer, success on LinkedIn often means ignoring the platform’s so-called ‘best practices’ and doing it your own way.